min2ha/ukwa-site/content/target/12812/index.en.md

   "subject": null
 }

-# Away With The Birds // Air falbh leis na h-eòin.
-Hanna Tuulikki.

 <p>Away with the Birds is a performance piece conceived for and in relation to the Isle of Canna.
 Incorporating a vocal composition by Hanna Tuulikki it will be performed on the Isle of Canna on the 29th and 30th of August 2014.
 Part of the Glasgow 2014 Cultural Programme.</p>